stefan-hoeck/idris2-rhone/src/Doc/Basics.md

-# An Introduction to Monadic Streaming Functions
+# An Introduction to Monadic Stream Functions

-This tutorial gives an introduction to monadic streaming functions (MSFs), providing examples of how to setup networks of such functions for defining reactive behaviors.
+This tutorial gives an introduction to monadic stream functions (MSFs), providing examples of how to setup networks of such functions for defining reactive behaviors.
 Since I use MSFs mainly as an experimental tool to